jeromelebel/MongoHub-Mac/README.markdown

 **2.7 beta 6 - july 21, 2014**

-- SSL was activated for all connexions
+- SSL was activated for all connections

 **2.7 beta 5 - july 19, 2014**